Low Income Housing Tax Credit (LIHTC) Predevelopment Finance

 • Below-market interest rates

-Program Allocation Program funding 15% to 35% of total Financing Fund allocation
+Program Allocation Program funding is 15% to 35% of total Financing Fund allocation

 Eligible Borrowers For-profit, nonprofit, governmental entities including housing authorities, and tribal governments